vurali/ANN-Algorithm/README.md

 The ANN model consists of:

 - An input layer with 11 neurons (for 11 features)
-- Two hidden layers with 6 neurons each and ReLU activation
+- One hidden layers with 6 neurons each and ReLU activation
 - An output layer with 1 neuron and sigmoid activation